josecarlosgt/Web-Design-and-Development/README.md

 # Examples: JavaScript Basics

-The following list contains links to examples and exercises in JavaScript.
-Each link also provides a reference to suggested solutions.
+The following link contains examples and exercises in JavaScript.
+The link also provides a reference to suggested solutions.
 - [Expressions and operators](https://jsfiddle.net/joseortiz/83k5cdp4/)